 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.

-In Illinois, the SHIP is called Senior Health Insurance Program - Illinois.
+In Wisconsin, the SHIP is called State of Wisconsin Board on Aging and Long Term Care.

-Senior Health Insurance Program - Illinois is independent (not connected with any insurance company or health plan).
+State of Wisconsin Board on Aging and Long Term Care is independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-Senior Health Insurance Program - Illinois counselors can help you with your Medicare questions or problems.
+State of Wisconsin Board on Aging and Long Term Care counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-Senior Health Insurance Program - Illinois counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+State of Wisconsin Board on Aging and Long Term Care counselors can also help you understand your Medicare plan choices and answer questions about switching plans.